 Plumeria doesn’t like to sit in a soggy environment.
 So, this means you need soil that will allow its roots to access moisture without causing water to pool.

 This plant prefers a neutral to slightly acidic pH level.
-It will do best in soil that is between 5.5 to 7.0 on the pH scale.
+It will do best in soil with a pH between 5.5 and 7.0.

 Now, it’s time to plant your new plumeria plant.
-Here are a few things to keep in mind when growing this plant in your garden or a container.
+Here are a few things to remember when growing this plant in your garden or a container.

-- If you’re planting a plumeria in your garden, you will want to make sure there is enough space around the plant for its roots to spread.
+- If you’re planting a plumeria in your garden, you will want to ensure there is enough space around the plant for its roots to spread.

 - If you’re planting it in a container, the best types of pots are plastic or black nursery pots.

 - It’s a good idea to avoid clay pots, as plumeria’s roots don’t like the porosity of this material.